Some pictures from home, and, as Maurice Chevalier would say, thank heaven for little girls.

-I left my daughter to revise, turning my attention to the holiday lights that circled high up into the municipal arbres.
+I left my daughter to study, turning my attention to the holiday lights that circled high up into the municipal arbres.
 The tree garland reminded me of Arizona, where our palo verdes and even our cactuses are illuminated this time of year.
 And just like back home in Phoenix, there were palm trees here, their trunks circled high with holiday lights!

 As I admired the twinkling trees, a shiny spot tickled the corner of my eye.
 I looked over to discover the glittery backpack of a little girl who had just gotten out of her father's car.

 I watched as the father adjusted the backpack.
 The little girl helped by lifting her lopsided ponytails out of the way.
 Next, the fair-haired darling spun around, lifted her face and her smile was met by a tender kiss as her father reached down and bid her bonne journée.